Inversion of Control in NodeJS

 The build method (26).
 Why do we pass the configuration to the method?
 Because we can share immutable data between all components.
 You probably noticed that we never talked about line 24, right?
 Until now.
 We pass a config object to the method because we want to share data between components like the user object.
 A concrete example could be a database configuration.

 Here is when we use our DSL to specify the way that you could access the data.
-As in the line 24, you define a property like the others () and you need to assign the path to the property of the config object that we passed to the build method using String interpolation.
+As in line 24, you define a property like the others () and you need to assign the path to the property of the config object that we passed to the build method using String interpolation.

 This way, we are saying to nan-ioc to look in the configuration object for a property called with a nested property called .